kiranma72/abdm-docs/content/2-sharing-health-records/push-records/consent-notification.md

 Consent request as HIU comes with a consent expiry time, after which you will not be able to access the patient's data.

-# 2: Patient Approved or reject the consent request via PHR App
+ 2: Patient Approved or reject the consent request via PHR App

-# 3: CM notify to HIP/HRP after patient grant approval .
+ 3: CM notify to HIP/HRP after patient grant approval .
 HIP/HRP save the consent artefact after patients grants a request.
 The consent artefact lets the HIP know what data needs to be shared, as detailed below:

 - Patient's consent manager ID
 - Purpose of data access consent
 - Details of who is requesting the health information and of whom
 - Health information types; the HIP needs to maintain details of what has been requested and what has been sent.

-# 4: Consent manager share the approved consent artifect with HIU.
+ 4: Consent manager share the approved consent artifect with HIU.

-Following is the diagram to explain the "notify the consent artefect" :
+Bellow is the diagram to explain the "notify the consent artefect" :